Shaurav20/Clinical_trials_dashboard_power_bi_project/README.md

 Use aggregations where possible

+## License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this code with appropriate attribution.

 ## Author
-**Shaurav Bhattacharyya**
+Shaurav Bhattacharyya

 - GitHub: @Shaurav20 (https://github.com/Shaurav20)
 - LinkedIn: Shaurav Bhattacharyya (https://www.linkedin.com/in/shaurav-bhattacharyya-a347b5156/)
 - Email: shaurav.feb@gmail.com

-## 📄 License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this code with appropriate attribution.

-**Notes:**
-- Intended for educational and analytical purposes only
-- Clinical trial data sourced from [ClinicalTrials.gov](https://clinicaltrials.gov/)

 ## Acknowledgments

-- **ClinicalTrials.gov** for providing open-access clinical trial data
+- ClinicalTrials.gov for providing open-access clinical trial data
-- **Power BI community** for visualization inspiration and techniques
+- Power BI community for visualization inspiration and techniques
-- **MySQL & Python communities** for documentation and support resources
+- MySQL & Python communities for documentation and support resources